Crime Prevention Tips

 - Don’t enter a crosswalk if the “Don’t Walk” sign is flashing.

-- Do cross only at crosswalks and whenever possible, cross only at signalled crosswalks.
+- Do cross only at crosswalks and whenever possible, cross only at signaled crosswalks.

 - Do wait until traffic stops before entering a crosswalk.